bossox/CapCap/README.md

 - Double click on a screenshot record to open the image with software registered as system default handler, if it still exists.
 - Click `Menu` / `Open folder` menu or press `Ctrl + O` in application to open up the folder in Windows Explorer.
 You can see the results there.
 - If you do not want to see the RUC80 anniversary logo on startup, uncheck `Menu` / `RUC80 welcome` menu.
-- You can change the UI language by selecting different language in `Menu` / `Language` menu.
+- You can change the UI language by selecting different language in `Settings` / `Language` menu.
 Currently, EN-US and ZH-CN are supported.
 - You can clear the history list by clicking `Menu` / `Clear history` menu.
 Actual image files will not be affected.
 - All settings will be saved and loaded completely automatically.